 - a.
-The permit registrant must meet the following conditions: - i.
-Cease all industrial operations and stormwater discharge associated with industrial activity as defined in 40 CFR 122.26(b)(14); or - ii.
-Obtain NPDES coverage under an individual permit; or - iii.
-A new owner or operator legally acquires responsibility of property or industrial activity. - iv.
-Conditions for termination under sectors G, H and I have been met, as applicable. - b.
+Registrants must meet one or more of the following conditions: - i.
+Cease all industrial operations and stormwater discharge associated with industrial activity as defined in 40 CFR 122.26(b)(14); - ii.
+Obtain NPDES coverage under an individual permit; - iii.
+A new owner or operator legally acquires responsibility of property or industrial activity; - iv.
+Conditions for termination under sector G and H have been met. - b.
 To terminate permit coverage, registrants must: - i.
 Complete and submit a Notice of Termination to DEQ or agent for approval. - ii.
-Resolve all outstanding invoices and compliance issues. - c.
-Until termination has been approved by DEQ, the permit registrant must comply with all permit conditions.
+Resolve all outstanding compliance issues. - c.
+Until termination has been approved by DEQ, permit registrants must comply with all permit conditions.